Curriculum

 Core designing and making principles

-Students should understand how the prototypes they develop must satisfy wants or needs and be fit for their intended use and context.
+Pupils should understand how the prototypes they develop must satisfy wants or needs and be fit for their intended use and context.
 They will need to demonstrate and apply knowledge and understanding of designing and making principles in relation to the following areas:

 • investigation, primary and secondary data